 Pattern Place Markers

 If you're knitting in public or on-the-go, there are bound to be some distractions.
-Use a Pattern Place Marker will ensure you find your place in your pattern.
+Use a Pattern Place Marker to mark your place in your pattern.
 No matter how much sight seeing you're doing, you'll be able to easily glance at your pattern to know what row you're on.

 Your project is bound to be tossed around in your bag as you move from Point A to Point B. Ensure that your stitches stay on your needles by adding a stitch stopper - like our Magnetic Keepers or Loop Locking Hook Holder - before you tuck it away.

-There's nothing worse than not having a tape measure when you need to track your progress, so add a retractable tape measure to your knitting bag to avoid this happening to you!
+Top 10 worst moments as a knitter?
+Not having a tape measure when you need to track your progress.
+Add a retractable tape measure to your knitting bag to avoid this happening to you!

 Fix it tool